Managed MachineSets for Cloudscale Provider

 Problem

 We created a cloudscale Machine-API provider for OpenShift 4 as decided in Custom Machine API Provider.
-The provider allows to managed MachineSets for all node types in an OpenShift 4 cluster.
-The provider runs on the control plane nodes but we’ve not yet found a feasible way to run it on bootstrap nodes.
+The provider allows managed MachineSets for all node types in an OpenShift 4 cluster.
+The provider runs on the control plane nodes, but we’ve not yet found a feasible way to run it on bootstrap nodes.
 Some configuration is still based on Puppet or Terraform.

 Proposals